Wallaceburg District Secondary School: History

 From 1887 to its fire in 1915, the North Side school at Lisgar and Elizabeth Streets served the needs of the pupils of Wallaceburg and surrounds' post-elementary school education.

 On Lisgar Street the Wallaceburg Continuation School opened in 1912, to become the dedicated Wallaceburg High School in 1917.
 Edgar U. Dickenson became the principal, until his retirement in 1933, succeeded by William T. Laing.

 Post-World War II, on 5 September 1950 the new Wallaceburg District High School was opened at the present location on Elgin Street under the custodianship of Principal W. Clair F. Weir and eighteen staff members.
 The new gymnasium became home to the Wallaceburg Basketball League.

 The school was renamed in 1962 to the Wallaceburg District Secondary School.

 County-wide school boards were introduced in 1969.
 In 1998 Kent County was dissolved, and Wallaceburg and the school became municipally part of Chatham-Kent.

 In the 1980s and 1990s, students from the rural routes were bused in, and subject to snow days.

 Grade 13 (as part of Ontario Academic Credit) was phased out in 2003.
 A number of students each year have also become Ontario Scholars.
 This declined with the removal of Grade 13 and the Ontario Secondary School Honours Graduation Diploma.

 A time capsule located on the north wall of the main lobby was to be opened in 2007.

 Ongoing impacts to high school student populations have occurred in line with the closure of its feeder schools such as W. T. Laing Public School in 2001, and the D. A. Gordon Public School in June 2014 (established 1922).

 September 2014 saw WDSS accommodate the Grades 7 and 8 students from H. W. Burgess and A. A. Wright public schools, those schools becoming JK–Grade 6 schools.
 The Grades 7 and 8 students became housed in a separate wing of the school, which had been a Saint Clair College of Applied Arts and Technology campus.

 Due to its small number of students, Wallaceburg Secondary has made the school smaller in order to use the land as a sports field.

 Over the years there has been a student council and prefects.

+In early 2026, the WDSS Drama Club advanced to the provincial level of the National Theatre School Drama Festival, with The way home being presented at York University, about a student escaping the Mohawk Institute residential school at Brantford.
+This was the first time the club had reached this level.